duranserkan/TDD-MarsRoverPositionCalculator-POC/README.md

 ## Requirements:
 A squad of robotic rovers will explore a rectangular plateau on Mars.
-   1. A rover's position and location is represented by a combination of x and y co-ordinates and a letter which describes one of the four cardinal compass points.
+   1. A rover's position is made from location and heading.
+It is represented by a combination of x and y co-ordinates and a letter which describes one of the four cardinal compass points.
         1. x and y co-ordinate values are integer
         2. Cardinal compass point representing letter are N for North, E for East, S for South and W for west
         3. Position format is "{x} {y} {L}" where x and y are coordinate values and L is compass point representing letter
    2. A rover's movement is controlled by control signal which is represented by a letter
         1. Control signal L is send for 90 degrees rover spin to left without moving from its current spot
         2. Control signal R is send for 90 degrees rover spin to right without moving from its current spot
-        3. Control signal R is send for move rover forward one grid point, and maintain the same heading
+        3. Control signal M is send for move rover forward one grid point, and maintain the same heading
    3. Lower-left coordinates are assumed to be 0 0
    4. The first line of input is the upper-right coordinates of the plateau
    5. The rest of the input is information pertaining to the rovers that have been deployed.
 Each rover has two lines of input.